About this release

 Each POI can have its own icon and its own text.
-In addition, it is possible to define per POI how the icon is drawn to the geographical position; i.e. whether it is centered, left-aligned, right-aligned, etc. (poiAlignment).
+Additionally it is possible to define per POI how the icon is drawn to the geographical position; i.e. if it is centered, left-aligned, right-aligned etc. (poiAlignment).

 - Top left: Icon and text

 Many FollowMe users have a large number of FollowMe routes in their system.
 Therefore, it has become necessary to provide a search function for the correct FollowMe route.

 In the FollowMe dialog there is now an easy way to search FollowMe routes.
 The search is done across all FollowMe folders.

 In the Server API there are now functions for capturing (for drawing) new roads.
 This function was already available in the Detour editor.
 It is suitable e.g. for the capture of new building areas or for the drawing of paths on company premises.

 Tutorial for capturing new roads with the Server API — click here.

 The function allows to activate changes (e.g. a closure or restriction to one direction of traffic) on roads only in defined time periods, such as

 - next week from Monday to Friday